We classify your AI systems, build the documentation regulators expect, and get you ready before EU AI Act deadlines hit.

 Get started

 If you are an AI company evaluating or executing EU AI Act compliance, book a consultation.
-The August 2, 2026 deadline is approaching for high-risk systems; preparation work typically takes 6 to 12 months.
+The August 2, 2026 deadline is the current legal date for high-risk systems; the May 2026 Digital Omnibus provisional agreement would move stand-alone systems to 2 December 2027 and embedded systems to 2 August 2028, pending formal adoption.
+Preparation work typically takes 6 to 12 months.